 The study of psychology applies the scientific method to understand and predict human behaviour and experience.
-The Psychology major covers theoretical and applied aspects of the science, encompassing areas such as personality, decision-making, memory, neuroscience, mental disorder and social interaction Psychology is an in-depth examination of the scientific approach to human behaviour and experience.
+The Psychology major covers theoretical and applied aspects of the science, encompassing areas such as personality, decision-making, memory, neuroscience, mental disorder and social interaction.

+Psychology is an in-depth examination of the scientific approach to human behaviour and experience.

 You will focus on the core principles of psychology and cover both the theoretical and applied aspects of the science.
 You will gain a thorough grounding in psychology, from social psychology to neuroscience to the psychology of fashion and sport.

 As you progress in your studies, you will explore specific areas of psychology in greater depth, including sexuality, cultural differences and similarities, and evolution and behaviour.
 The programme has a strong practical focus.
 You will have plenty of opportunities to undertake practical experiments using our specialist facilities.
 These include workstations equipped with experiment software, psychophysiological hardware, and software that records heart-rate and brain electrical activity.

 We also have video and voice monitoring equipment, an eye-tracker with data analysis programmes, a comprehensive test library, and laboratory space specifically dedicated to psychology teaching and research testing.
-What will I study?

-Year '

 Conceptual and Historical Aspects of Psychology

 Introducing Psychology

 Introduction to Psychological Research Methods 1

 Personality and Individual Differences

 Psychology of Child and Adult Development

-Year 2

 Abnormal Psychology

 Biological and Cognitive Psychology

 Introduction to Psychological Research Methods 2

 Social Psychology

 Psychology of Fashion

-Year 3

 Applied Psychology

 Cultural Psychology

 Evolutionary Psychology

 Sexuality and Gender

-Major Capstone (dissertation)

-Learning and assessment

 You will benefit from the knowledge and expertise of our highly qualified staff, and from their links with national and international institutions.
 As well as enjoying close supervision and guidance via seminars, tutorials, lab classes and group work, you can visit key London sites such as the Freud Museum.

 Assessments include exams, essays, individual and group presentations, practical experiments and coursework.

-What skills will I gain?

-Appreciation of different research methodologies and approaches Competencies in independent research, statistical analysis and academic writing In-depth understanding of the essential components of psychology, including clinical, developmental, social, biological, cognitive, evolutionary and cultural psychology Specialist knowledge of the application of psychology, including outside the discipline
+Appreciation of different research methodologies and approaches

+Competencies in independent research, statistical analysis and academic writing

+In-depth understanding of the essential components of psychology, including clinical, developmental, social, biological, cognitive, evolutionary and cultural psychology

+Specialist knowledge of the application of psychology, including outside the discipline